knirirr/BeeCount/README.md

 Some users are reporting issues with restoring data (I can't pin down which devices are affected) so it's safer to use Obtanium.

+## Permissions

+Permission is requested to manage all files so that you can import beecount.db from your Download folder.
+BeeCount doesn't access any other files.

+To enable this, open the Permission Manager in your phone's settings and look for apps which are able to manage files (you may need to tap on a link to "see more apps that can access all files").

 ## Help Wanted

 BeeCount has been slightly re-written recently.
 The main change you'll notice is that the background